mwahyudihd/mwahyudihd/README.md

 ## 👋 Hi there, Im M Wahyudi Hidayatullah!

 Hello!
 I’m Muhammad Wahyudi Hidayatullah, a spirited second-year informatics student with a fervent passion for software development.
-As an avid explorer of the digital realm, I immerse myself in the latest technologies, particularly Flutter for mobile apps and full-stack web development.
+As an avid explorer of the digital realm, I immerse myself in the latest technologies, particularly Full-stack web development and Flutter for mobile apps.
 With an insatiable curiosity and a drive for continuous growth, I’m always on the lookout for new challenges and opportunities to refine my skills in this dynamic tech landscape.

 ### 🚀 Technologies I Use